adityapk00/zqw-docs/docs/installation.md

 ## Download and Install

-zec-qt-wallet runs on Windows, macOS and Linux and is [available to download](https://github.com/ZcashFoundation/zec-qt-wallet/releases) from the releases page of the project [Github repository](https://github.com/ZcashFoundation/zec-qt-wallet/).
+zec-qt-wallet runs on Windows, macOS and Linux and is [available to download](https://github.com/ZcashFoundation/zec-qt-wallet/releases) from the releases page of the project [GitHub repository](https://github.com/ZcashFoundation/zec-qt-wallet/).
 Follow the instructions below for the platform of your choice to install zec-qt-wallet.
 To compile from source see [this section](compile-from-source).

 ??? info "Windows instructions (click to expand)"